Furniture designer

 A portfolio of work is required for entry on to degree courses.
 You can then use your degree portfolio when applying for jobs.

-You may choose to undertake postgraduate study.
-In which case, search postgraduate courses in furniture.
+Although not essential, you may choose to undertake postgraduate study in furniture design.
+Search postgraduate courses in furniture.

 Skills